I’m going to start listing some of my favorite tools, in case anyone is interested.

 I’ve tried a few voice recorders, and so far, Easy Voice Recorder by Digipom is my favorite.
 I can even start a recording, then flip to saved text of my book to read aloud while EVR records in the background.
 When I’ve finished a recording, I can email or download it for further use.
 I use the free version, which so far has been all I need.

-I tried several text-to-speech apps, and the best one I tried is eReader Prestigio.
+I tried several text-to-speech apps, and my current one is Librera Reader.
 I use it both for entertainment and for editing purposes, since a machine doesn’t automatically fill in the words I accidentally skipped over, like my brain does.
 It does completely muddle my character/world names, of course.

 What other tools did you want to know about?